sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Area** Region (special)

 The insatiable cravings and unnatural twilight of the city seep into travelers' minds, causing them to become ravenous and suspicious.
-Supply consumed as part of this challenge does not reduce an adventurerís normal need for nourishment.
+Supply consumed as part of this challenge does not reduce an adventurer√≠s normal need for nourishment.

 **Growing Hunger.** For every 4 hours spent in the city an adventurer must make a Wisdom saving throw.
 On a failure, they must consume a Supply or suffer one level of strife.